 As a history enthusiast and a homeschool mom I have attended History Camp many times.
 It always reignites my passion for history and gives me new ideas for unit studies, little-known nooks and crannies of local and national history that I can bring home to use with my family’s education.
 I trust History Camp’s content to be exciting, pertinent and thought-provoking. — Melissa Robb, Rhode Island

-Live events weekly and annually
+Streamed events weekly and in-person events annually

 Every week we stream discussions with outstanding history authors Thursday night at 8 pm (Eastern)—no registration required—and we record these and add them to our archive so you can view them anytime.
 Every year we hold one of more large in-person History Camps that bring together adults from all walks of life.

 As a homeschooling parent and a history-lover, I was thrilled to discover The History Camp programs during the lockdowns.
 They have enabled our family to visit sites and learn unique history we wouldn’t otherwise be able to.
 I highly recommend them to supplement any learning, homeschooling or otherwise. — Rob Nofsinger, Snohomish, Washington